pfrazee/local/docs/grimwire.md

 ## Registering Links

 Applications can register links with the relay's index for other peers to discover.
-As with response headers, any relative paths will be altered to point toward the origin peer.
+As with response headers, any relative paths will have the hostname of the peer prepended.

 ```javascript
 relay.registerLinks([